piyushj513/SalaryManagementSystem/README.md

 Now Navigate to http://localhost/Salary_Management_System/

-Now the PMS Landing Page is displayed.
+Now the SMS Landing Page is displayed.
 Login with user.id ,password .

 Now you can add and Manage :